Ke-Liang-1160404/Biosecurity/README.md

 This is a Flask Python web application designed to function as a biosecurity guide, providing information on bee pests and diseases present in New Zealand, as well as those not currently found in the country.

 Account:
-Apiarist
+Apiarist  :

 michael_smith password1
 emma_johnson password2
+william_davis password3
-william_davis password3  keliang Password1
+keliang Password1
 lincoln_uni  Password1

+Staff:
+emily_brown  password1
+david_wilson    password2
+sarah_jones     password3

+admin:
+Username: john_murray Password:password4

 Functional Requirements
 User Authentication: Implement a login system with password hashing and salting techniques.